KhangHoang04/BitLife/README.md

 # BitLife

 Features Lists
-1. Fix age+ for families line 106
-2. Figure out how to limit the amount of actions per age
+1. Figure out how to limit the amount of actions per age